n8n-io/n8n-docs/document-templates/app-nodes.md

 <!--
 If the node is small enough for a single page, add a subheading here for each error, quirk, pain point, or other complex topic that might trip people up.
 Refer to the common_issues.md template for suggested wording.

-If the node is large enough to warrant subpages, create a separate Common Issues page using the common-issues.md template. and link to it here using this text:
+If the node is large enough to warrant subpages, create a separate Common issues page using the common-issues.md template and link to it here using this text:

-For common questions or issues and suggested solutions, refer to [Common Issues](/integrations/builtin/_relativepath_).
+For common questions or issues and suggested solutions, refer to [Common issues](/integrations/builtin/_relativepath_).

 -->